 Litigation is the process of using the court to resolve certain disputes.
-Civil litigation involves a lawsuit and various procedures within a lawsuit to obtain information in anticipation of trial.
-Civil litigation can be complex, so you should consult with the McMinnville OR civil litigation lawyers from Goodfellow Law to learn how we can help.
+Civil litigation involves various procedures within a lawsuit to obtain information in anticipation of trial.
+Civil litigation can be complex so you should consult with the McMinnville OR civil litigation lawyers at Goodfellow Law.

 What types of issues can be addressed through civil litigation?

 There is a wide range of issues that can be addressed through civil litigation.
-Some common examples include:
+Here are some examples: